hashicorp/terraform/website/source/intro/getting-started/install.html.markdown

 usage: terraform [--version] [--help] <command> [<args>]

 Available commands are:
-    agent          Runs a Terraform agent
-    force-leave    Forces a member of the cluster to enter the "left" state info           Provides debugging information for operators
-    join           Tell Terraform agent to join cluster keygen         Generates a new encryption key
-    leave          Gracefully leaves the Terraform cluster and shuts down members        Lists the members of a Terraform cluster monitor        Stream logs from a Terraform agent version        Prints the Terraform version
+    apply      Builds or changes infrastructure
+    graph      Create a visual graph of Terraform resources output     Read an output from a state file plan       Generate and show an execution plan refresh    Update local state file against real resources show       Inspect Terraform state or plan
+    version    Prints the Terraform version
 ```

 If you get an error that `terraform` could not be found, then your PATH